 First impressions don’t always impress.
 And that’s the case with Ujjain.
 The area around the train and bus stations is chaotic and nothing special, but wander down towards the river ghats, via Ujjain’s maze of alleyways, and you’ll discover an older, more spiritual side to this city that has been attracting traders and pilgrims for hundreds of years.

 Chhattisgarh is remote, its public transport system is poor and its tourist infrastructure outside the main cities is almost nonexistent, but for the intrepid traveller, time spent here may well prove to be the highlight of your trip to this part of India.
 The country’s most densely forested state is blessed with natural beauty – waterfalls and unspoilt nature reserves abound.

-One of a number of holy places with ghats referred to as a ‘mini Varanasi’, this Om-shaped island attracts pilgrims in large numbers and has become a popular chill-out destination on the backpacker trail.
-The controversial dam has changed the look of Omkareshwar considerably, but the island has retained its spiritual vibe and remains a pleasant place to stay.
+This Om-shaped island attracts pilgrims in large numbers and has become a popular chill-out destination for a certain kind of spiritual traveller.
+The controversial dam has changed the look of Omkareshwar considerably, but the island has retained its spiritual vibe and remains a pleasant and authentic – if overly commercialised – pilgrimage point.

 The capital of the Bastar region is an ideal base for exploring tribal Chhattisgarh.
 The town itself hosts a haat (market) every Sunday where you’ll see Adivasis (tribal people) buying, selling and bartering alongside town traders, but it’s in the surrounding villages where Adivasi life can be fully appreciated.